cmbant/CAMB/README.rst

 To reproduce legacy results, see these branches:

-CAMB_sources is the old public `CAMB Sources <http://camb.info/sources/>`_ code.
+ - *CAMB_sources* is the old public `CAMB Sources <http://camb.info/sources/>`_ code.
-CAMB_v1 is the old Fortran-oriented (gfortran 4.8-compatible) version as used by the Planck 2018 analysis.
+ - *CAMB_v1* is the old Fortran-oriented (gfortran 4.8-compatible) version as used by the Planck 2018 analysis.
+ - *rayleigh* includes frequency-dependent Rayleigh scattering

 =============